Take the First Step Toward Your Electrical Career Now!

 There are usually many overtime opportunities for electricians.
 Many tend to work more than the traditional 40-hour work week.
 You'll likely find yourself working some evenings and weekends.

-As an apprentice, you’ll earn an hourly pay typically somewhere between minimum wage and $19 an hour.
-As with any job, the more experience and knowledge you gain, the more you can earn too.
+As an apprentice, you'll likely earn hourly pay, and as with any job, the more experience and knowledge you gain, the more you can earn too.

 Once you become a journeyman, which means you’ve completed your apprenticeship and are a licensed electrician, you can expect for your earnings to increase noticeably.
-The U.S. Bureau of Labor Statistics reported the average annual pay for electricians in 2022 was $65,280, with the top 10% making $102,300 (bls.gov).
+The U.S. Bureau of Labor Statistics reported the average annual pay for electricians in 2023 was $67,810, with the top 10% making $104,180 or more (bls.gov)!

 Read: